afghanistanyn/pysed/README.rst

 .. code-block:: bash

-	$ pysed --lines '0,2,4,6' text.txt
+	$ pysed --lines '0,3,2,1,4,7,6,5' text.txt

 	This is my cat,
+	 whose name is frank.
 	This is my dog,
+	 whose name is betty.
 	This is my fish,
+	 whose name is adam.
 	This is my goat,
+	whose name is george.

-	$ pysed --lines '0,3' text.txt
+	$ pysed --lines '3,7' text.txt

-	This is my cat,
+	This is my dog,
-	 whose name is frank.
+	 whose name is adam.

 	$ pysed --lines '>' text.txt